 A top British Olympic athlete and trainer in the 1970‘s and 80’s, Keith was hoping for a gold medal at the Winter Olympics.
-After competing in three consecutive games, he emerged with Britain’s highest ever biathlon scores in the 10 and 20 km races (records he still holds), and came away with something far better than a gold medal.
+After competing in three consecutive games, the gold medal may have eluded him but he emerged with Britain’s highest ever biathlon scores in the 10 and 20 km races, and came away with something far better than a gold medal.
+Keith says,

 Keith now lives in Wiltshire, but was born in Liverpool.
 Due to family problems he was placed in an orphanage as a small child.
 Life improved when he was fostered at the age of ten, but by then Keith had become an introvert with poor education.
 As a teenager he joined the Royal Marine Cadet Band in Portsmouth with his foster brother Alan and played football for them as well.
 Keith showed signs of being an Olympic athlete at an early age when he used to run to school racing the bus.
 A cyclist gave a very accurate prediction when he said, “If you keep this up you will be in the Olympics!”

 Keith joined the Army when he was 16.
 He loved running and became the Army Junior Cross Country Champion.
-Still an introvert, one of his team mates commented, “He can’t half run, but he can’t talk!”.
-Keith was then posted to Germany, and it was there that he took up skiing.
-He excelled at the sport and won 18 national events and 3 international events.
+Still an introvert, one of his team mates commented, “He can’t talk, but he can’t half run!”

-“I was on a training camp and went to a local church where I was particularly impressed by the sincere way the message was given ‘in love’.
+“I was back in the UK on a training camp and went to a local church where I was particularly impressed by the sincere way the message was given ‘in love’.
 I don’t remember what was said back in 1979, but I do remember the way in which it was said.
-After the service, Stephanie the lay preacher could see that I was inspired and she came to talk to me.
+After the service, Stephanie, the lay preacher, could see that I was inspired and she came to talk to me.
 She explained how to get ‘saved’ and become a true Christian believer.
 She arranged a meeting so she could explain more about the Christian faith to me.

 Stephanie began to explain the Bible to me.
 She again shared that God’s Son Jesus came into our world to deal with the sin problem of mankind.
 Jesus lived a sinless life to become our ‘sin offering’ – paying the price for our sins by going to the cross… then rising from the dead to be with God the Father in heaven.
 She then asked me a very important question which is often left out.
 Many people agree with the historical truth of what the bible says, but they don’t appropriate that truth personally.
 This is what had happened to me when I was ‘confirmed’ as a teenager.
 Stephanie made it very personal and challenged me to apply the good news to my life.
 She said, ‘would you like to make a commitment now to become a Christian?’
 I said, ‘Yes’, so She led me though a prayer where I asked Jesus to take away my sin and I invited him into my life by his Holy Spirit to help me live a Christian life.”